Twill: Characteristics

-Twill fabrics technically have a front and a back side, unlike plain weave, whose two sides are the same.
-The front side of the twill is called the "technical face," and the back the "technical back."
-The technical face side of a twill weave fabric is the side with the most pronounced wale; it is usually more durable and more attractive, is most often used as the fashion side of the fabric, and is the side visible during weaving.
+Twill fabrics technically have a front and a back, unlike plain weave, the two sides of which are the same.
+The front side of the twill is called the "technical face" and the back the "technical back".
+The technical face side of a twill weave fabric is the side with the most pronounced wale; it is usually more durable and more attractive, is most often used as the fashion side of the fabric and is the side visible during weaving.
 If there are warp floats on the technical face (i.e. if the warp crosses over two or more wefts), there will be filling floats (the weft will cross over two or more warps) on the technical back.
 If the twill wale goes up to the right on one side, it will go up to the left on the other side.
 Twill fabrics have no "up" and "down" as they are woven.

-Sheer fabrics are seldom made with a twill weave.
-Because a twill surface already has interesting texture and design, printed twills (where a design is printed on the cloth) are much less common than printed plain weaves.
+Sheer fabrics are rarely made with a twill weave.
+Since a twill surface already has interesting texture and design, printed twills (where a design is printed on the cloth) are much less common than printed plain weaves.
 When twills are printed, this is typically done on lightweight fabrics.

-Soiling and stains are less noticeable on the uneven surface of twills than on a smooth surface, such as plain weaves, and as a result twills are often used for sturdy work clothing and for durable upholstery.
-Denim, for example, is a twill.
+Soiling and stains are less noticeable on the uneven surface of twills than on a smooth surface, such as plain weaves, and as a result twills are often used for sturdy work clothing and for durable upholstery—denim, for example, is a twill.
+In addition, twill's durability, wrinkle-resistance and low maintenance make it ideal for a range of other items, such as jackets, trousers, backpacks and even draperies.

-The fewer interlacings in twills as compared to other weaves allow the yarns to move more freely, and therefore they are softer and more pliable, and drape better than plain-weave textiles.
+The fewer interlacings in twills as compared with other weaves allow the yarns to move more freely, and therefore they are softer and more pliable and drape better than plain-weave textiles.
 Twills also recover from creasing better than plain-weave fabrics do.
 When there are fewer interlacings, the yarns can be packed closer together to produce high-count fabrics.
-With higher counts, including high-count twills, the fabric is more durable, and is air- and water-resistant.
+With higher counts, including high-count twills, the fabric is more durable and is air- and water-resistant.

-Twills can be divided into even-sided and warp-faced.
+Twills can be divided into even-sided, warp-faced, and weft-faced.
+Even-sided twills have the same amount of warp and weft threads visible on both sides of the fabric.
+Warp-faced twills have more warp threads visible on the face side, and weft-faced twills have more weft threads visible on the face side.
 Even-sided twills include foulard or surah, herringbone, houndstooth, serge, sharkskin, and twill flannel.
 Warp-faced twills include cavalry twill, chino, covert, denim, drill, fancy twill, gabardine, and lining twill.